-- (a) ∇ is a π -triangle. - (b) The three supporting circles of ∇ intersect in a common point exterior to ∇ . - (c) ∇ is the image of a straight line triangle under a unique Möbius transformation.

-Interestingly, π -triangles also fulfill a useful regularity condition.

-In view of the mentioned properties, it is worthwhile to study arc triangulations that are composed of π -triangles; we shall call them π -triangulations.
-Such triangulations will not always exist, but they do, of course, if the domain D is a simple polygon, because every straight line triangulation is a π -triangulation.
+An arc triangle ∇ is termed a π -triangle if the sum of its interior angles is π .
+These triangles are interesting because they are images of a straight-line triangle under a unique Möbius transformation [24].
+Moreover, any π -triangle is contained in the circumcircle of its vertices, a possibly useful regularity condition.
+We study arc triangulations that are composed of π -triangles.
+Such π -triangulations will not always exist, but they do, of course, if the domain D is a simple polygon, because every straight-line triangulation is a π -triangulation.
 If ∂D is composed of circular arcs, a necessary (though not sufficient) existence condition is that the sum of interior angles at the h boundary vertices of D is $\pi(h-2)$.

-For the remainder of this section, let D be a simple polygon, and \mathcal{T} be some straight line triangulation in D. The geometry of any arc triangulation \mathcal{A} in D that is combinatorially equivalent to \mathcal{T} is determined by the vector $\Phi(\mathcal{A})$ of deviation angles φ{pq} , for the interior arcs pq of \mathcal{A} .
+For the remainder of this section, let D be a simple polygon, and \mathcal{T} be some straight-line triangulation in D. The geometry of any arc triangulation \mathcal{A} in Dthat is combinatorially equivalent to \mathcal{T} is determined by the vector $\Phi(\mathcal{A})$ of deviation angles φ{pq} , for the interior arcs pq of \mathcal{A} .
 (The opposite value, φ{qp} , is fixed by φ{pq} ; see Section 2).
 Interpreting $\Phi(\mathcal{A})$ as a point in high dimensions, we can talk of the space of arc triangulations for \mathcal{T} .
 The next lemma is important in view of optimizing a given π -triangulation.
 Let us assume that there exists an arc triangulation for D where all interior angles are positive.